Particl-Community/academy/guides/guide_mp_general_managing_funds.rst

 .. rst-class:: bignums

 	#.
 Open :guilabel:`Wallet` -> :guilabel:`Receive`.
 	#.
-Receive a public transaction by choosing :guilabel:`Public` from the tabs menu at the top of the page, or choose the :guilabel:`Private` tab instead if you want to receive a private transaction (either :guilabel:`Blind` or :guilabel:`Anon`).
+Receive a public transaction by choosing :guilabel:`Public` from the tabs menu at the top of the page, or select the :guilabel:`Private` tab instead if you want to receive a private transaction (either :guilabel:`Blind` or :guilabel:`Anon`).
 	#.
 Share your address with the party to receive the funds.

 .. tip::

 	#.
 Both the sender and receiver must agree on the transaction type (exchanges, for example, only support :guilabel:`Public` transactions).
 	#.
 Create a new :guilabel:`Receive` address for every transaction.
 (Optional, but recommended for better privacy).
 	#.
-Adding a label to an address is really helpful to better keep track of your transactions.
+Adding a label to an address is helpful to keep track of your transactions better.
 	#.
 When posting the address from the clipboard to another party, always verify and double-check the pasted address with the original.
 Make sure they are identical.
 Remember: **You are your own bank**.

 **From the in-app swap-exchange module**